kuchin/EdgeLLM/blog.md

 Let's start this project!

-You can find the full code for this project [here](https://github.com/MekkCyber/EdgeLLM)
+You can find the full code for this project in the `EdgeLLM` repo [here](https://github.com/MekkCyber/EdgeLLM), there are two folders:

+- `EdgeLLMBasic`: A basic implementation of the app with a simple chat interface
+- `EdgeLLMPlus`: An enhanced version of the app with a more complex chat interface and additional features

 First, we need to initiate the app using @react-native-community/cli: